Towards personalized healthcare without harm via bias modulation

 TL;DR: Novel architecture for personalization without harm in machine learning

-Abstract: Personalized machine learning models have gained significant importance in various domains, including healthcare.
-However, designing efficient personalized models remains a challenge.
-Traditional approaches often involve training multiple sub-models for different population sub-groups, which can be costly and does not always guarantee improved performance across all sub-groups.
-This paper presents a novel approach to improving model performance at the sub-group level by leveraging bias and training a joint model.
+Abstract: Clinical prediction models are often personalized to target heterogeneous sub-groups by using demographic attributes such as race and gender to train the model.
+Traditional personalization approaches involve using demographic attributes in input features or training multiple sub-models for different population subgroups (decoupling model).
+However, these methods often harm the performance at the subgroup level compared to non-personalized models.
+This paper presents a novel personalization method to improve model performance at the sub-group level.
 Our method involves a two-step process: first, we train a model to predict group attributes, and then we use this model to learn data-dependent biases to modulate a second model for diagnosis prediction.
 Our results demonstrate that this joint architecture achieves consistent performance gains across all sub-groups in the Heart dataset.
 Furthermore, in the mortality dataset, it improves performance in two of the four sub-groups.
 A comparison of our method with the traditional decoupled personalization method demonstrated a greater performance gain in the sub-groups with less harm.
-This approach offers a more effective and scalable solution for personalization of models, which could have positive impact in healthcare and other areas that require predictive models which take sub-group information into account.
+This approach offers a more effective and scalable solution for personalized models, which could have a positive impact in healthcare and other areas that require predictive models that take sub-group information into account.

 Anonymization: This submission has been anonymized for double-blind review via the removal of identifying information such as names, affiliations, and identifying URLs.